intel-secl/skc-tools/SKC_Product_Guide.md

 ### Installation

-Installation of the SGX \_Agent is done by running the binary of sgx_agent.

-To install the SGX Agent:

-    Please Refer to the README file in sgx-tools repo for instructions on SGX Agent deployment
+    Please Refer to "Build & Deployment of SGX Agent & SKC Library" section in the README.md for instructions on SGX Agent deployment

 ##  Installing the SGX-QVS